 Sadness and Depression

 When you're sad, you may have very little energy, feel tired, or not want to eat.
 For some, these feelings go away or lessen over time.
 But for others, these emotions can become stronger.
 The painful feelings don't get any better, and they get in the way of daily life.
-This may be a medical condition called depression.
+This may mean you have depression.
+Some people don't know that depression is a medical condition that can be treated.
 For some, cancer treatment may have added to this problem by changing the way the brain works.

 Getting Help for Depression

 Depression can be treated.
 Below are common signs of depression.
 If you have any of the following signs for more than 2 weeks, talk to your doctor about treatment.
 Be aware that some of these symptoms could be due to physical problems, so it's important to talk about them with your doctor.